 Procedures for resolving complaints

-Whenever possible or appropriate in the circumstances, anyone who is experiencing sexual misconduct or harassment (the “complainant”) should try to address the conduct in question with the person who they believe has engaged in that conduct.
+Whenever possible or appropriate in the circumstances, the Complainant should try to address the conduct in question with the person who they believe has engaged in that conduct.
 Complainants are encouraged to explain to the person who is harassing them or discriminating against them that the conduct is unwelcome.
-However, complainants are not obliged to raise the concern directly with the other person or persons.
-If the complainant does not want to or feels they cannot do so, the complainant is encouraged to approach either the Executive Director or a member of the Board, with the concern.
-If the complainant has tried to resolve the problem by addressing it directly with the person who they believe has engaged in the conduct, and has not had success, the complainant is encouraged to approach the Executive Director or a member of the Board.
-If the complaint relates to the Executive Director’s behaviour, the complainant should approach a member of the Board directly.
+However, Complainants are not obliged to raise the concern directly with the other person or persons.
+If the Complainant does not want to or feels they cannot do so, or if the Complainant has tried to resolve the problem by addressing it directly with the person whom they believe has engaged in the conduct and has not had success, the complainant is encouraged to approach either the Executive Director or a member of the Musicians’ Committee with the concern.
+If the complaint relates to the Executive Director’s behaviour, the Complainant should approach a member of the Board directly.

 - What happened – a description of the events or situation